 “This many patients, and this kind of an accident, you know, I have never been involved in something like that,” said one of the hospital’s managers, Kelly Wiwcharuk, to the CBC.

-Most of the injuries included trauma and broken bones, and four of the more seriously injured miners had to be taken by helicopter overnight to Winnipeg.
+Most of the injuries included trauma and broken bones, and four of the more seriously injured miners had to be taken by helicopter overnight to Winnipeg, they immediately got advise on where to find the best personal injury attorney.
 The remaining three were sent for care in Thompson, Flin Flon, and The Pas.

 Noted as a veteran pilot of more than 20 years of experience, 40-year-old Mark Gogal was the son of Larry Gogal, who owns Gogal Air Service.
 Because Snow Lake is remote, roughly 700 km north of Winnipeg, flying is the primary way to travel in and out.